wazuh/wazuh-documentation/source/deploying-with-ansible/setup-remote-systems.rst

   hosts1.example.net
   hosts2.example.net

-Also, you can group hosts, this could be useful to execute tasks and roles to several hosts at once:
+Also, you can group hosts.
+This could be useful to execute tasks and roles to several hosts at once:

 .. code-block:: bash